Tiger767/PAI-Utils/README.md

     - PGAgent: State to action neural network model (Actor) trained with policy gradients
-    - DDPGAgent: State to continous action space neural network model trained with deterministic policy gradients (Not working yet)
+    - DDPGAgent: State to continous action space neural network model trained with deterministic policy gradients
 - Reinforcement Agents
-  - DQNPGAgent: A combination of a DQN and PG agent into one agent
+  - DQNPGAgent: Combination of a DQN and PG agent into one agent
   - A2CAgent: Advantage Actor Critic agent
   - PPOAgent: Proximal Policy Optimization agent
-  - TD3Agent: Twin Delayed DDPG Agent (Not working yet)
+  - TD3Agent: Twin Delayed DDPG Agent
+  - PGCAgent: Continuous variant of PGAgent
+  - A2CCAgent: Continuous variant of A2CAgent